ucan-wg/delegation/README.md

 We want to especially recognize [Mark Miller] for his numerous contributions to the field of distributed auth, programming languages, and computer security writ large.

-# 10. FAQ

-## 10.1 What prevents an unauthorized party from using an intercepted UCAN?

-UCANs always contain information about the sender and receiver.
-A UCAN is signed by the sender (the `iss` field DID) and can only be created by an agent in possession of the relevant private key.
-The recipient (the `aud` field DID) is required to check that the field matches their DID.
-These two checks together secure the certificate against use by an unauthorized party.

-## 10.2 What prevents replay attacks on the invocation use case?

-A UCAN delegated for purposes of immediate invocation MUST be unique.
-If many requests are to be made in quick succession, a nonce can be used.
-The receiving agent (the one to perform the invocation) checks the hash of the UCAN against a local store of unexpired UCAN hashes.

-This is not a concern when simply delegating since presumably the recipient agent already has that UCAN.

-## 10.3 Is UCAN secure against person-in-the-middle attacks?

-_UCAN does not have any special protection against person-in-the-middle (PITM) attacks._

-Were a PITM attack successfully performed on a UCAN delegation, the proof chain would contain the attacker's DID(s).
-It is possible to detect this scenario and revoke the relevant UCAN but does require special inspection of the topmost `iss` field to check if it is the expected DID.
-Therefore, it is strongly RECOMMENDED to only delegate UCANs to agents that are both trusted and authenticated and over secure channels.

 <!-- Internal Links -->

 [Token Uniqueness]: #622-token-uniqueness